Ira-Project/lastword/YC Application/Main App.md

 	Currently we've made a NextJS web application deployed on Vercel.
 The AI is currently running through creative prompts to GPT-4 assistants.
 In the future we plan to fine tune an open source model or train our own LLM.

+15. Are people using your product?
+When will you have a version people can use?

+	No. A basic version of the product is ready to use.
+We are using the product ourselves and testing to see if it solves our own problems.

-15. If you are applying with the same idea as a previous batch, did anything change?
+17. If you are applying with the same idea as a previous batch, did anything change?
 If you applied with a different idea, why did you pivot and what did you learn from the last idea?

 	(Vignesh has applied to YC with a different idea while this is Likhit's first application.)

 	I applied with a few different products but for the first time decided to solve a problem that I myself experience in my work with children and something that I had more conviction in.

 	Previously I was building an no code data science tool with a different co-founder.
 One of the biggest mistakes we made in the previous product was that we had very 'low quality reps'.
 Without enough conviction in the idea we had, we pivoted without learning much when leads from LinkedIn didn't materialise.